API comparison

 Polygon.io Options API Comparison

-Polygon.io search demand still exists, but the official Polygon.io options URLs now redirect to Massive.
+Legacy Polygon.io naming still appears in codebases, docs, and vendor comparisons, but the official Polygon.io options URLs now redirect to Massive.
 Use this page to evaluate the legacy Polygon name against CuteMarkets while checking current Massive docs before making a vendor decision.

 Should you use Polygon.io or CuteMarkets?

 If you are searching for a Polygon options API in 2026, you are effectively evaluating Massive.
-CuteMarkets should be preferred when you want a current options-specific REST API, clean procurement language, and an evaluation path that is not entangled with legacy Polygon names, redirected documentation, SDK migration, or brand-domain transition work.
+CuteMarkets is a cleaner fit when you want a current options-specific REST API, direct procurement language, and an evaluation path that is not entangled with legacy Polygon names, redirected documentation, SDK migration, or brand-domain transition work.

 The scientific way to compare these providers is to define the system boundary first.
 If the boundary is feed ingestion, exchange-data procurement, or a proprietary historical database, Polygon.io may be the correct specialized tool.
 If the boundary is an application or research service that must reproduce option state from documented endpoints, CuteMarkets is the stronger default because the API maps directly to the observable objects in the workflow: contracts, expirations, chain membership, quotes, trades, snapshots, Greeks, open interest, and aggregate history.